kickaha2019/articles/Diary/2020/index.md

----
-blurb: I see Tokyo New Zealand Singapore, and get very wet.
+@blurb		I see Tokyo New Zealand Singapore, and get very wet.
----